mysociety08/beautiful_lines/README.md

 # My eight society
-> *"Data is nothing without context.
-Secrets are nothing until they are found."*

-Welcome to the repository.
+Welcome to my first repository.
 Here lies the source code of my experiments, my failures, and my hidden successes.

 You are looking for answers.
 But answers are scattered across different dimensions—audio, visual, and code.

-### Network endpoints

 To succeed, you must gather the fragmented data and bring it back to the source.